Bart Simpson

-Bartholomew Jo-Jo "Bart" Simpson is one of the main characters in the American animated television series The Simpsons who is part of the titular family.
-Widely regarded as one of the greatest fictional characters of all time, he was named by Time as one of the most important people of the 20th century.
+Bartholomew Jo-Jo "Bart" Simpson is one of the main characters in the American animated television series The Simpsons, part of the titular family.
+Widely regarded as one of the greatest fictional characters of all time, he was named by Time as one of the most important people of the 20th century in 1998.

 Bart made his television debut in the short "Good Night" on The Tracey Ullman Show on April 19, 1987.
 Cartoonist Matt Groening created and designed Bart while waiting in the lobby of James L. Brooks's office.
 Initially called to pitch a series of shorts based on his comic strip Life in Hell, Groening developed a new set of characters.
 Unlike the other Simpson family members, who were named after Groening's relatives, Bart's name is an anagram of brat.
 After two years on The Tracey Ullman Show, the Simpson family received their own series, which premiered on Fox on December 17, 1989.
 Bart has appeared in every episode of The Simpsons except "Four Great Women and a Manicure".

 Always ten years old, Bart is the eldest child and only son of Homer and Marge Simpson and the brother of Lisa and Maggie.
 Known for his penchant for mischief, rebelliousness and disrespect for authority, Bart's most iconic traits include his chalkboard gags in the opening sequence, prank calls to Moe's Tavern, and catchphrases like "Eat my shorts", "¡Ay, caramba!", "Don't have a cow, man!", and "I'm Bart Simpson, who the hell are you?".
 Bart has also appeared in The Simpsons-related media, including video games, the 2007 film version of the series, The Simpsons Ride, commercials, comic books, and an extensive line of merchandise.
 Nancy Cartwright, Bart's voice actor, intended to audition for the role of Lisa, and Yeardley Smith auditioned for Bart.
 Smith's voice was deemed too high-pitched for a boy, while Cartwright found Lisa less appealing as a character and opted to try out for Bart—a role she felt better suited her.

 Bart's protagonist status during the show's first two seasons led to "Bartmania", which spawned Bart-themed merchandise touting his rebellious persona and pride in underachieving.
 The traits were criticized by parents and educators, who viewed him as a negative influence on children.
 By the third season, Homer became the show's figurehead character and the series shifted its focus to the family as a whole, although Bart remains a breakout character.
 He is considered one of the most iconic fictional television characters of the 1990s.
 Entertainment Weekly named him Entertainer of the Year in 1990.
 Cartwright has received accolades for her portrayal of Bart, including a Primetime Emmy Award in 1992 and an Annie Award in 1995.
 In 2000, Bart and the rest of the Simpson family were honored with a star on the Hollywood Walk of Fame.